9Omori/patch-up_param/README.md

 - A Samsung phone rooted with KernelSU or Magisk

 ## Tested on:
-- Galaxy S10 (Exynos, Pixel Experience+ 13) - ✅ Working
+- Galaxy S10 (Exynos, Pixel Experience+ 13, KernelSU) - ✅ Working

 ## Installation:
 - Download the .ZIP release file